paul1776/Slippery-Slot-Machine/README.md

 ## Goals

-In order to complete this assignment, you will need to:
+In order to complete this assignment, I needed to:
 - Understand how to model decision-making behavior in UML
   - Create a UML activity diagram expressing the payout-deciding behavior used in this assignment.
 - Understand how to create a unit test suite for a Java class